pkestene/ppkMHD/README.md

 ## Dependencies

 * [Kokkos](https://github.com/kokkos/kokkos): for now (Feb 2017) it is required to use a version of kokkos that comes with kokkos.cmake (e.g. https://github.com/pkestene/kokkos branch develop_cmake).
-We assume you know what you are doing, and have build kokkos previous with the right options (architecture, flags, ...).
+Kokkos library will be built by ppkMHD using the same flags (architecture, optimization, ...).

 ## Build